content-services/zest/release/docs/ContainerContainerDistributionResponse.md

 HasPrn returns a boolean if a field has been set.

-### GetPulpLastUpdated
+### GetNoContentChangeSince

-`func (o *ContainerContainerDistributionResponse) GetPulpLastUpdated() time.Time`
+`func (o *ContainerContainerDistributionResponse) GetNoContentChangeSince() string`

-GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.
+GetNoContentChangeSince returns the NoContentChangeSince field if non-nil, zero value otherwise.

-### GetPulpLastUpdatedOk
+### GetNoContentChangeSinceOk

-`func (o *ContainerContainerDistributionResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`
+`func (o *ContainerContainerDistributionResponse) GetNoContentChangeSinceOk() (*string, bool)`

-GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNoContentChangeSinceOk returns a tuple with the NoContentChangeSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpLastUpdated
+### SetNoContentChangeSince

-`func (o *ContainerContainerDistributionResponse) SetPulpLastUpdated(v time.Time)`
+`func (o *ContainerContainerDistributionResponse) SetNoContentChangeSince(v string)`

-SetPulpLastUpdated sets PulpLastUpdated field to given value.
+SetNoContentChangeSince sets NoContentChangeSince field to given value.

-### HasPulpLastUpdated
+### HasNoContentChangeSince

-`func (o *ContainerContainerDistributionResponse) HasPulpLastUpdated() bool`
+`func (o *ContainerContainerDistributionResponse) HasNoContentChangeSince() bool`

-HasPulpLastUpdated returns a boolean if a field has been set.
+HasNoContentChangeSince returns a boolean if a field has been set.

 ### GetPulpLabels